A - FOREWORD

 B (15th harmonic)

-All harmonics are included up to the 16th!
 All other semitones are based on later harmonics, which already lead as well to quartertones.
 (1)

 The next new note in the natural row is the 19th harmonic (18th being 2x9, octave of 9), the Eb, the single most important note in our minor scale, and second note of the triad determining the minor mode determining.
 The medieval Christian law disallowed to finish a piece in a minor chord, as it was "not wanted by God" - establishing, that God somehow favoured the harmonics 2 - 16, and created harmonics from 17 to 64 by mistake!
 This law was not broken during the rough and lawless medieval times through to the whole Renaissance.